-\$STEST is the only session call that can be executed while an asynchronous call is outstanding.
+The \$STEST session call can be executed while an asynchronous call is outstanding.
 This session call is always made synchronously.
 If there were an asynchronous order outstanding, the condition is tested, reported, and the order remains outstanding.
 Once the test determines that the order has been completed, the call is no longer outstanding.